ssjblue197/pure-ui/docs/pages/getting-started/form-controls.md

 // All form control data is available in a FormData object
 ```

 However, some folks find `FormData` tricky to work with or they need to pass a JSON payload to their server.
-To accommodate this, Shoelace offers a serialization utility that gathers form data and returns a simple JavaScript object instead.
+To accommodate this, Pure UI offers a serialization utility that gathers form data and returns a simple JavaScript object instead.

 ```js
 import { serialize } from '@shoelace-style/shoelace/dist/utilities/form.js';